dragonfly perched on twig

 Historic Taxidermy

-Stuffed birds and mammals as old as the 1850s are on display in the lobby of Benedict Auditorium, including a 19th-century Adirondack catamount, an extinct passenger pigeon, and a poached Canadian polar bear seized at U.S. customs in the 1970s.
+Stuffed birds and mammals as old as the 1850s are on display in the lobby of Benedict Auditorium, including an extinct passenger pigeon, a muskox born and raised in Vermont, and a polar bear killed during a sting that toppled an international poaching ring.
 In 2021, professional and student conservators cleaned and restored these mounts with a grant from the Institute of Museum and Library Service's Inspire! program for small museums.
 Read more about the conservation project.

 a drawer full of shrews